 M2: Māṃsa: The eating of animals is taboo in Hindu culture; while animal sacrifice is ritually depicted in the Vedas, it’s not a custom common to most Hindus.
 This might have been a result of Jain and Buddhist influences, which overwhelmingly promoted non-violence.
 Whatever the root cause, most Hindus don’t eat meat.

 Tantrics are not so kind.
 Māṃsa, the eating of red meat, is the second of the M’s.

 M3: Matsya: If we’re going to ritually eat red meat, why spare the fish?
-Matsya has it’s mythic significance, in that he is the first of the ten Avatars of the Hindu deity Vishnu.
+Matsya has its mythic significance; he is the first of the ten Avatars of the Hindu deity Vishnu.
 He came to us as an aquatic savior.
 Are we eating God-flesh?
-Is this Teonanacatl (lit: flesh of god)?
+Is this Teonanacatl (lit: flesh of God)?
 Whatever significance it might have held for Tantrics past, it has survived to this day.